specta-rs/rspc/README.md

  - Per Request Context - Great for database connection & authentication data
  - Middleware - With support for context switching
  - Merging routers - Great for separating code between files

+### Inspiration

+This project is based off [trpc](https://trpc.io) and was inspired by the bridge system [Jamie Pine](https://github.com/jamiepine) designed for [Spacedrive](https://www.spacedrive.com).
+A huge thanks to everyone who helped inspire this project!